-Office of Catholic Schools excellence by design
+Office of Catholic Schools

 A food allergy response kit should contain at least two doses of epinephrine, other medications as noted by the student's physician, and a copy of this action plan and treatment authorization.
 A kit must accompany the student if he/she is off school grounds (i.e., field trip).